List of Berenstain Bears characters

-This is a list of characters from the Berenstain Bears, an American children's book series.
+Characters from the Berenstain Bears, an American children's book series include:

 Main characters of the series

 The protagonists of this series are the members of the Bear family.
-In The Big Honey Hunt, the first Berenstain Bears book, the family consisted of Mama Bear, Papa Bear, and their son Small Bear.
+In The Big Honey Hunt, the first Berenstain Bears book, the anthro bear family consisted of Mama Bear, Papa Bear, and their son Small Bear.
 In 1974, Small Bear was renamed Brother Bear, and authors Stan and Jan Berenstain added Sister Bear to the family.
-In 2000, they added Honey, a baby daughter.
+In 2000, they added Honey, a toddler daughter.

+Papa Bear

-Papa Bear is the father of the family.
+Papa Q. Bear (voiced by Brian Cummings in the 1985 series and Benedict Campbell in the 2002 series) is the father of the family.
 He works as a professional carpenter.
-At the same time, he loves fishing, hunting, eating, drinking and spending time in the woods.
+At the same time, he liked all of fishing, along hunting, eating, drinking and spending time in the woods.
 He is often portrayed as clumsy and bumbling, though well-meaning.
-He also loves honey.
+He also liked honey.
 He is a light disciplinarian (although prone to overreacting when pushed past his limit), often leaving those responsibilities to Mama or assuming the cubs are simply young and will learn as they grow.
 He tends to think he is above the rules, often resulting in him being used as an example by Mama or having to pay the price in chores.

-He was voiced by Brian Cummings in 1985 and Benedict Campbell in 2003.
+Mama Bear

-Mama Bear is the mother of the family.
+Mama Bear (voiced by Ruth Buzzi in the 1985 series and Camilla Scott in the 2002 series) is the mother of the family.
 She likes to make quilts, work in the garden, and take care of her family.
 She is gentle and she always wants to settle things peacefully, although she can occasionally lose her temper.
 She is the main disciplinarian of the family and often uses chores or housework to teach lessons and responsibility.
-She is strongly opposed to guns and gambling.
-She was voiced by Ruth Buzzi in 1985 and Camilla Scott in 2003.
+Because of violence, she is strongly opposed to guns and gambling.

+Brother Bear

-Brother Bear (formerly Small Bear before Sister Bear's birth) is Papa Bear and Mama Bear's ten-year-old son who is in Teacher Bob's fifth grade class.
-Brother loves all sports but his favorite is soccer.
+Brother Bear (formerly Small Bear until Sister Bear's birth in the 1970s-era books; voiced by David Mendenhall in the 1985 series and Michael Cera/Michael D'Asczeno (third season only) in the 2002 series) is Papa Bear and Mama Bear's 8-year-old (10-year-old in the 2002 series) son who is in Teacher Bob's third (fifth in the 2002 series) grade class.
+Brother liked all of sports but his favorite is soccer.
 He is often heard to say, "soccer is how I get my kicks".
-He is also a big fan of T. Rex dinosaurs and model airplane building.
-Sometimes he lifts up rocks to see what strange bugs lurk underneath.
+He is also a big fan of T-rexes and model airplane building.
+Sometimes, he lifts up rocks to see what strange bugs lurk underneath.
 Brother is shown to be more quiet than Sister Bear, and he's always willing to make friends.
-He was voiced by David Mendenhall in 1985 and Michael Cera and later Michael D'Ascenzo in 2003.